RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/Quickstart/README.md

   caption="Configuring LoRa Parameters"
 />

-3. After configuration of the LoRaWAN parameters, the next step is to setup the device address and session keys.
+3. After the configuration of the LoRaWAN parameters, the next step is to set up the device address and session keys.
 You need the use the values from the TTN device console.

 - Device Address: **26011AF9**
 - Application Session Key: **4D42EC5CAF97F03D833CDAf5003F69E1**